 - Remote/mobile reporting and operations capabilities, such as manager approvals

-- Self-service kiosks for quick-serve and coffee shop sectors
+- Customer-facing screens and/or self-service kiosks for quick-serve and coffee shop sectors

 Did you know that it doesn’t cost tens of thousands of dollars for a sophisticated restaurant POS anymore?
 Learn how SpotOn Restaurant can help you unlock the potential of your business.